-The current members of each committee are listed below.
+The current chairs of each committee are listed below.

 The President of the Division is authorized to appoint from members of the Division in good standing such committees as may be necessary for the conduct of the business of the Division.
 These committees shall include Standing Committees (Audit, Awards, Ballot, Membership, Nominating, Program, Resolutions, and Student Affairs) and Technical Committees:

 • Audit Committee of three (3) which shall audit the accounts of the Secretary-Treasurer and report to the Division at the annual Spring Business meeting.